-If your preference is video, I will send you a link to a web-based telemedicine platform.
-Just before your session, you’ll click on the link provided and follow a few simple, step by step instructions to sign in and to enable your camera and microphone.
+If your preference is video, we will use a web-based telemedicine platform.
+Just before your session, you’ll click on the link https://doxy.me/evenkeelhealth and follow a few simple, step by step instructions to sign in and to enable your camera and microphone.

 You’ll be brought in to a virtual waiting room and I will soon after bring you into the virtual office.
 It is really that easy.
 No need to set up a new application!